jesscioffi/OS4/README.md

 file names given in the config.txt, then the program does not execute.
 Once the executable is running, the user can exit the program with Ctrl+C. This tells the program to stop as soon as it finishes the file it is currently working on so it exits "gracefully".
+When make clean is run, the .csv files that are created, as well as the .o and the executables are deleted.

 Parameters:
 The config.txt file contains all the parameters needed to run our project.